lixun911/xbmc-BBB/README.md

 xbmc-BBB
 ========

-install xbmc on beaglebone black
+install xbmc on beaglebone black  (not finish yet)